 Ireland Set for Warmest April Days in Years as Temperatures to Hit 21 Degrees

 The warm spell, forecast for the latter part of the week, will be a welcome boost for the public and for outdoor businesses after a mixed start to spring.
+Counties Roscommon, Sligo, and Mayo are expected to record the highest temperatures, though the sunshine will be widespread, with Dublin and eastern areas also enjoying the fine conditions.

 Background

-April weather in Ireland is typically changeable, with a mix of sunshine and showers.
-The forecast for temperatures reaching 21 degrees represents a significant departure from the seasonal average and would make this one of the warmest April periods in recent memory.
-Met Eireann has been tracking the development of a high-pressure system that is expected to bring the warm, settled conditions.
+April weather in Ireland is typically changeable, with a mix of sunshine and showers and average temperatures hovering around 8.6°C. The forecast for temperatures reaching 21 degrees represents a significant departure from the seasonal norm and would make this one of the warmest April periods in recent memory.
+For context, April 2025 was recorded as the third warmest April on record in Ireland, and the 2026 warm spell looks set to rival or surpass that benchmark.

 Key Developments

 The warm weather is expected to be welcomed by the hospitality and tourism sectors, which have been hoping for a strong spring season.
 Outdoor venues, parks, and coastal areas are likely to see significant footfall as people take advantage of the sunshine.
+Businesses with outdoor seating reported brisk trade during the warm spell, and coastal destinations saw a notable uptick in visitors.

 Why It Matters